patchew-project/qemu/docs/system/deprecated.rst

 New machine versions (since 5.1) will not accept the option but it will still work with old machine types.
 User can check the QAPI schema to see if the legacy option is supported by looking at MachineInfo::numa-mem-supported property.

+``-mem-path`` fallback to RAM (removed in 5.0)
+''''''''''''''''''''''''''''''''''''''''''''''

+If guest RAM allocation from file pointed by ``mem-path`` failed, QEMU was falling back to allocating from RAM, which might have resulted in unpredictable behavior since the backing file specified by the user as ignored.
+Currently, users are responsible for making sure the backing storage specified with ``-mem-path`` can actually provide the guest RAM configured with ``-m`` and QEMU fails to start up if RAM allocation is unsuccessful.

 Block devices
 -------------